-The New Jersey Cannabis Regulatory Commission (NJCRC) updated the public on the status of the delayed adult-use cannabis market.
+The New Jersey Cannabis Regulatory Commission (NJCRC) updated the public on the status of the delayed adult-use cannabis market and license applications.

 NJ CRC Executive Director Jeff Brown provided an update on the process of allowing the existing medical cannabis dispensaries to sell in the adult-use cannabis market.

 “Eight certifications are under review.
 Five have been deemed complete,” he noted.

 Brown said they are in touch with the three companies with incomplete applications.

 He did not specify which companies were in what stage of the process.
 There are ten companies currently operating medical cannabis dispensaries at 23 locations.

 “I hope to have updates on that,” Brown said.

 He noted cultivation and manufacturing license application acceptance has been occurring since December 15, 2021.

 “Initially, with these applications, we anticipate we’ll need more than 90 days to review.
 Our goal is to get as close as we can and eventually beat that 90-day clock,” Brown said.
 “I can commit to that, especially on the conditional licenses.”

 License Application Process